Ptolemy2002/Minecraft-Programming-Language/README.md

 This data has been extrapolated from the Minecraft Wiki.

 # Function Data
 Each function you create using mcscript files will be added to the ".saved/data/functions.csv" file.
-You can also define external functions to be included within your mcscript file using 'def {namespace}:{function name}" (WIP).
+You can also define external functions to be included within your mcscript file using 'def {namespace}:{function name};".
 The following information is stored:
 |key|description|possible values
 |--|--|--|
 |namespace|The namespace the entry is defined in.|string, no spaces or ":"|